-Beta'd by Black Sparrow
+Beta'd by Black sparrow

 'Shit, shit, shit?
-How the hell did they find me?' went through Harriet's head as she hastily moved through the crowd and in direction of the entrance to the muggle world.
+How the hell did they find me?' went through Harriet's head as she hastily moved through the crowd and in the direction of the entrance to the muggle world.
 She had only wanted to stock up on crystal foci and checkout some of the new Rune merchandise, both which couldn't be done via owl order and only fifteen minutes after her arrival in the wizarding alley an Auror search squad had already found her.
 Harriet was cursing her own stupidity, she should have been more careful and not lingered, but HOW had they found her so fast?
-With three quick steps she was out of the Leaky Cauldron and vanished into the next side alley of Charring Cross Road where she disapparated.
+With three quick steps she was out of the Leaky Cauldron and vanished into a side alley of Charring Cross Road where she disapparated.

-'Well' she thought dryly the moment she was through her front door, her eyes fell on the bag in her hands, 'At least I got what I came for.'
+'Well' she thought dryly the moment she was through her front door, her eyes fell on the bag in her hands, 'at least I got what I came for.'

 Tried and frustrated Harriet sat down and thought back at her closest call yet, how the hell had they located her so fast in Diagon Alley?
 She had used some pretty heavy glamour charms and an overpowered notice-me-not.
-The minister must have finally lost his last marbles and allowed some pretty illegal monitoring charms on all public wizarding districts.
+The minister must have finally lost his last marbles and allowed some fairly illegal monitoring charms on all public wizarding districts.
 Harriet sighed; well it looked like this was her last visit to England's Wizarding Conclave, from now on until her departure to the Elemental countries in a few weeks she would have to stay at home and in the muggle world.

 'Fucking Ronald Weasley!
-I should have high tailed out of England as soon as it was confirmed that he had become Minister of Magic, but no I had to laugh myself silly on that day and continue my life as if nothing had happened.
+I should have hightailed out of England as soon as it was confirmed that he had become Minister of Magic, but no I had to laugh myself silly on that day and continue my life as if nothing had happened.
 I really should have known that he wouldn't let this go,' Harriet thought ruefully while she looked at her whiskey glass.

 She wasn't a drinker normally, but with all this shit happening she thought she deserved a glass.
 The burning liquid ran down her throat while she wistfully thought back to the time she was still considered a hero and not a dangerous public hazard that had to be reined in and used as a breeding machine.